Vandichakkaram: Production

-Vinu Chakravarthy wrote the script of Vandichakkaram in 1976, but production began only in 1979.
+Vinu Chakravarthy wrote the script of Vandichakkaram in 1976, but the film's production began only in 1979.
 This was supposed to be the 100th film of Sivakumar but eventually became his 101st so that Rosappu Ravikkaikari (1979) could become his 100th.
 The film featured Sivakumar portraying a ruffian, completely different from the soft roles which he was portraying at that point of his career.
 This was the Tamil film debut of Vijayalakshmi, who later became known as the sex symbol Silk Smitha.
 Vinu Chakravarthy said he "chiseled" her character during the writing process for almost three years before production began.

-Since the film demanded a vegetable market situated in a straight line, the crew zeroed on a market place Devaraja Market in Mysore where the film was shot.
+Since the film demanded a vegetable market situated in a straight line, the crew finalised a market place named Devaraja Market in Mysore where the film was shot.
 Sivakumar revealed that the market place usually does not give permission to shoot but they specially gave permission only to this film's crew.
 The filming was also held at Premier Studios at Mysore.
 Smitha's voice was dubbed by Hema Malini.
 The song "Vaa Machan" was supposed to be picturised on Sivakumar's character; however, since it was felt the majesty of his role would be reduced if he had performed in the song, it was changed into his character drinking and being an onlooker at the dance.